Pretty Good Phone Privacy: Analysis

-\textbf{Identical IMSIs and Shared Keys.} Given identical \acrshort{imsi} values for all users, the PGPP attach procedure can result in additional steps compared with the traditional attach.
+\paragraph{Identical IMSIs and Shared Keys.} Given identical \acrshort{imsi} values for all users, the PGPP attach procedure can result in additional steps compared with the traditional attach.
 This is caused by sequence number synchronization checks during the authentication and key agreement (\acrshort{aka}) procedure, which is designed to allow the \acrshort{ue} and the network to authenticate each other.
 The fundamental issue is that the \acrshort{hss} and the \acrshort{sim} maintain a sequence number (\acrshort{sqn}) value that both entities increment with each successful attach.
 As multiple devices use the same \acrshort{imsi}s, the sequence numbers held at the \acrshort{hss} and on individual devices will no longer match, causing an authentication failure (known as a sync\_failure).
 At that point the \acrshort{ue} re-synchronizes with the \acrshort{hss}.
-We include an overview figure and details of the procedure in Appendix~\ref{sec:sqn}.

 We explore the delay introduced by sync\_failures using our testbed.
 Figure~\ref{f:sqnconnect} shows a PDF of the delays to connection completion for \acrshort{ue}s that hold identical \acrshort{imsi}s and attempt to authenticate simultaneously.
 In order to trigger many simultaneous authentication requests, we use openairinterface5G~\cite{nikaein2014openairinterface} to create 100 simulated \acrshort{ue}s.
 We observe in that the first successful \acrshort{ue} usually takes roughly 200 ms to connect, while subsequent \acrshort{ue}s that experienced sync\_failures experience additional delays.
 In our relatively small experiment the \acrshort{ue}s all successfully connect to the network within 1.1 seconds.
 In a large-scale production network the number of UEs that simultaneously attempt to connect would be larger.
 PGPP-based networks can mitigate the issue by using more \acrshort{hss}es, which would reduce the number of \acrshort{ue}s that each \acrshort{hss} is responsible for.
 Fortunately, the push for 5G will lend itself to many \acrshort{hss}es as the core network entities are being redesigned to be virtualized and located nearer to \acrshort{ue}s.